Bylaws of Phi Tau Sigma (ΦΤΣ) Honorary Society, Inc.

 - The Development Committee will be responsible to develop and implement strategies and mechanisms to raise long range funding to allow Phi Tau Sigma to be funded in perpetuity.

-Article XII – Chapters
+Article XIII – Chapters

 Section 1.
 Granting of Charters